FAQ

 What happens if I breach the law?

-If any passenger knowingly or willfully makes a declaration which is false or inaccurate, he/she shall not be entitled to any exemptions and shall be dealt with under the provisions of the Customs Ordinance.
+If any passenger knowingly or wilfully makes a declaration which is false or inaccurate, he/she shall not be entitled to any exemptions and shall be dealt with under the provisions of the Customs Ordinance.

 What should I declare to Customs?